-For instance, University of Auckland offers health and counselling services that helps ensures the wellbeing of all inter-cultural students.
-University of Waikato has a students’ association that bridges the gap between the students and the administration.
+For instance, the University of Auckland offers health and counselling services that help ensures the wellbeing of all inter-cultural students.
+The University of Waikato has a students’ association that bridges the gap between the students and the administration.

 Student associations off campus

-There are various student associations outside of campus that work for the welfare of national and international students.
+Various student associations outside of campus work for the welfare of national and international students.

 Support for students with disabilities

 Most universities and institutions offer special support to international students with disabilities, but it is best to communicate the same at the time of application to discuss if any special arrangements need to be made for you.